PsichiX/Intuicio/book/src/anatomy-of-a-host.md

                     ..Default::default()
                 })
                 .build(),
-        },
             &registry,
             None,
         )
         .unwrap()
         .0,
+    ),
 );
 ```
-And as we can see above, we can use completely different backends for each function we want to register, therefore in principle, one application can run multiple backends, not forcing user to use only one.
+And as we can see above, we can use completely different backends for each function we want to register, therefore in principle, one application can run multiple backends, not forcing user to use only one, which is yet another deliberate design decision to allow interoperability between different backends.

 > Also remember that since Intuicio is all about moving data into and out of function calls, every function that we want to call, has to be always registered in the registry and registry cannot be modified when used in function calls!